zachahn/rails_anonymous_controller_testing/README.md

 ### Views

-A few things to note about views:
+One thing to note about views:

 * Views are generated only once and cached.
 This is determined by the MD5 hash of the test **file** you defined the **controller**.
 You can disable caching by calling `disable_anonymous_view_cache!` in your Rails test.
 The view cache is located in `tmp/anonymous_controller_views`.
-* If you override the layout for your anonymous controller, you'll also override the layout for your other controllers.
-This is because this library uses `prepend_view_path`, so the views defined in the test take precedence over the other view directories.

 ## Installation